schwartzm/etlfw/readme.md

   - Single or Multi-threaded
       - E.g., If extracting records from tables, each extract can run in parallel
   - Recall end of last ETL run; where to start next query (Sort of like Paging)
-    - Store an extract record somewhere (e.g., last fetched primary key in a growth table)
+    - Store an extract record somewhere (e.g., last fetched primary key)
 - Transform Phase
   - Transform Rules (what to transform, when, and how)
   - Source format